mmuratarat/mmuratarat.github.io/_pages/faq.md

 72. [What are the sampling strategies?](#what-are-the-sampling-strategies)
 73. When is a biased estimator preferable to unbiased one?
 74. What is the difference between t-test and linear regression?
+75. Why does bagging work so well for decision trees, but not for linear classifiers?
+76. Is decision tree a linear model?
+77. In machine learning, how can we determine whether a problem is linear/nonlinear?
+78. What are the data augmentation techniques for images?
+79. Why using probability estimates and non-thresholded decision values give different AUC values?

 [General Machine Learning](#general-machine-learning)